 J-hooks are used to bundle and hang the cabling through ceilings, floors and walls.
 The hooks are critical for any job, but are rarely seen by clients.

-On new installations there is typical electrical conduit ran from the top of the wall down to a box.
+On new installations there is typically electrical conduit ran from the top of the wall down to a box.
 This is where the cable is terminated and a network jack is installed.
 The jacks are specific to the cabling type such as cat5e, cat6, cat6A.
 The jacks snap into a plate and the plate is screwed down on to the box.
-It’s critical that jack be of high quality such as Panduit.
+It’s critical that the jack be of high quality such as Panduit.